-Today I’m going to reveal how low acetylcholine levels causes memory problems and can be a causing factor in Alzheimer’s, Parkinson’s, dementia, and similar neuro-associative problems.
+Today I’m going to reveal how low acetylcholine levels cause brain fog, mental confusion, memory problems, and similar neuro-associative problems.

 I’ll also list a number of popular medications that most of us have taken, including myself, that cause a depletion of acetylcholine and thus, cause memory issues.

 And of course, I’ll give you simple, natural solutions that you can implement today, to help improve your choline levels and thus, improve your mind.

 As I’ve gotten older, I’ve focused even more on improving my mind and especially my memory.

 In fact, as a child, I’ve always had sub-par memory, at least in school.

 Getting all of my degrees and spending over 15+ years at the university was very difficult for me because I’m not good at memorizing things.

 And unfortunately, that’s what school is mostly about – memorizing “stuff”, most of which you will rarely ever use.

 In fact, most of my friends in school who did well typically had great memories.
 Even now, my physician friends can quote crap from years ago to the point that I think, “HOW do you still remember this years later and WHY?”

 It’s as if they have some kind of photographic memory or something.